Olatubosun/rocksdb.docs/Blob-DB.md

 * They want per-key TTL instead of per-table TTL.

 ### Limitations
-There are some RocksDB features which are not supported yet in BlobDB (note that this is not an exhaustive list):
+There are some RocksDB features which are not supported yet in BlobDB, but we are working on them.
+Some missing features (not an exhaustive list though):
 - Merge, SingleDelete, RangeDelete APIs
 - User Compaction filters
 - Transactions
+- A good garbage collector

 ### Tooling
 `blob_dump` tool can be used to dump the contents of the blob files.
 It can be built using `make blob_dump`.